-You might wonder why an FBI mug shot of 1920’s Chicago gangster, Al Capone, features on this blog.
-The short answer is that his arrest and conviction was my inspiration for an Advertising Standards Authority complaint against the Churches Education Commission.
-You see, while Capone was an infamous gang boss, implicated in multiple murders, bootlegging, drugs, extortion and a swathe of other crimes, it was ultimately a conviction of tax evasion that sent him to prison at the age of 33.
+You might wonder why an FBI mug shot of 1920s Chicago gangster, Al Capone, features on this blog.
+The short answer is that his arrest and conviction were my inspiration for an Advertising Standards Authority complaint against the Churches Education Commission.
+You see, while Capone was an infamous gang boss, implicated in multiple murders, bootlegging, drugs, extortion, and a swathe of other crimes, it was ultimately a conviction of tax evasion that sent him to prison at the age of 33.
 Before the CEC can hire a team of lawyers to charge me with any imagined slurs, I am not comparing them to Capone.

-What I am comparing, is the situation of trying to get the CEC to admit that bible in schools brings with it; discrimination, indoctrination and negative impacts of religious instruction to our secular state schools.
+What I am comparing, is the situation of trying to get the CEC to admit that bible in schools brings with it; discrimination, indoctrination, and negative impacts of religious instruction to our secular state schools.
 But they won’t.
 It’s like trying to kick a goal when the posts keep moving.

 - When they claimed that their syllabus was “Ministry of Education Approved”, they had nothing to support it and were ruled against by the ASA in 2007.
 Eventually changing their claim to say that their own syllabus was “approved by CEC New Zealand” (themselves).

 - When they are accused of evangelism, they say they are just teaching “values”, despite quotes from their own staff and volunteers to the contrary.

 The list goes on and is well documented on this website.

 Like the conviction of Al Capone, I wondered what incontrovertible evidence I could present that they couldn’t avoid.
 I realised that all their promotional material made the claim that they were offering “religious education”.
 It was obvious!
 The claim is false.
 “Religious Instruction” is the only way that they are allowed into schools under the Education Act 1964 and that was completely different from “Religious Education” as defined by the Human Rights Commission.